 Video Asset Manager logo

-Automatic B-Roll Logging for YouTube Videos: Manual vs. Automatic Workflows
+Automatic B-Roll Logging for YouTube Videos (Tools, Workflows, Tips)

-B-roll logging is the process of reviewing raw video footage, selecting usable clips, or even adding metadata (such as tags, markers, and ratings) to make them searchable during video editing.
+B-roll logging is the process of reviewing raw video footage, selecting usable clips, or even adding metadata (tags, markers, etc.) to make them searchable during video editing.

-B-roll is the footage that supplements your main footage: the talking-head, the interview, the screen recording.
-And logging means you can actually find it when you need it.
+The goal of b-roll footage is to supplement the main footage: the talking-head, the interview, the screen recording.
+And b-roll logging means you can actually find it when you need it.

 For editors and creators, this is the difference between scrubbing through 3 hours of footage to find that one coffee shop shot or finding it in seconds.
 That’s why b-roll logging is important.